05063068/rt-backend/README.md

 ## V2.4 Release Notes
 * Fixed sorting of movie top lists.
 * Added quote and image relationships for person
+* Added "order" filter for seasons in series, accepting values "asc" or "desc"

 ## V2.3 Release Notes
 * Added category filter for movie to reviews relationship.